Last Updated on February 8, 2024 by Carrie Stephens

 Large parrots mature slower than smaller species, which may explain why it’s reported that small parrot species (like budgies) may start mimicking at a slightly earlier age than larger birds.

 Intelligence, sociability, species, and training determine whether an individual parrot will learn to talk.

-Since every parrot has a unique character and personality, there’s no guarantee that any individual will talk, although early, regular training and positive reinforcement can certainly improve the chances.
+Every parrot has a unique character and personality.
+There’s no guarantee that any individual will talk, although early and regular training with positive reinforcement can improve the chances.